 When Raiden tells Doktor that Sunny's aircraft won't break the Karman line, Doktor expresses disappointment, hoping that Raiden would have brought him back a monolith.

-The last two hostages that the player will encounter specifically, bear more than a passing resemblance to Harry and James.
+The last two hostages that the player will encounter specifically, bear more than a passing resemblance to Harry Mason and James Sunderland.

 Raiden's visor activating before a boss fight is likely one to Viewtiful Joe, a game which director Kenji Saito worked back during his days as Clover Studios.
 There's also the "Falling Lightning" move, which is Joe's Red Hot Kick in all but name.